Further Job Options¶

 Sapphire Rapids¶

-In 2024 we launched water-cooled nodes with Sapphire Rapids CPUs:
+In summer 2024 we launched water-cooled nodes with Sapphire Rapids CPUs:

 #SBATCH --constraint=sapphire